G

 Discover it vs Chase Freedom Flex (Year One)

 Both rotating-category 5 percent cards.
 Both no fee.
 Both $1,500 quarterly cap.
-The differences are gas-quarter predictability (Discover always Q2, Chase floats), category breadth, network acceptance, and the year-one Cashback Match (only Discover offers it).
+For 2026 both land gas in Q3, though Discover has alternated its gas slot between Q2 and Q3 over the years while Chase has stayed in Q3.
+The other differences are category breadth, network acceptance, and the year-one Cashback Match (only Discover offers it).

 FeatureDiscover itChase Freedom Flex